sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-vm.md

 1. Select **Review + create**.
 When the validation is complete, select **Create**.
 It typically takes about three minutes for the deployment to complete.
 When the deployment is complete, navigate to the **lva-rg** resource group in the Azure portal.

+1. Make a note of the VM's private IP address, you use it later in this tutorial when you configure the RTSP stream URL.

 ### Configure the IoT Edge VM

-To configure IoT Edge in the VM to use DPS to register and connect to your IoT Central application:
+To update the IoT Edge runtime:

 1. In the *lva-rg* resource group, select the **dvIoTEdgeLinux** virtual machine instance.

-1. In the **Support + troubleshooting** section, select **Serial console**.

-1. Press **Enter** to see the `login:` prompt.
-Enter *AzureUSer* as your username and password to sign in.
+1. Use the PuTTY utility to connect to the VM.
+Use **AzureUser** as the username and the password you chose when you created the VM.

-1. Run the following command to update and check the version of the IoT Edge runtime.
+1. Run the following commands to update and check the version of the IoT Edge runtime.
 At the time of writing, the version is 1.0.9:

     ```bash
     sudo apt-get update